Load Balancing With Avi Load Balancer in VMC on AWS-Part 1

 For POC/Lab environments, a single Avi controller will suffice.
 For production environments, it’s advisable to deploy 3 controllers and cluster them.

-Important Note: In VMC on AWS Avi Load Balancer deployment is supported only in No Orchestrator mode.
-This is very clearly documented in Avi official documentation
+Important Note: In VMC on AWS, Avi Load Balancer deployment is supported only in No Orchestrator mode.
+This is documented in Avi’s official documentation

-Avi Controller is available in ova format and deployment is pretty straight forward so I am not including the ova deployments steps.
+Avi Controller is available in OVA format, and deployment is straightforward; hence, I am skipping the deployment steps.

-Once controller VM boots up and services are initialized, connect to the controller by typing https://<Avi-Controoler-Fqdn> to finish the initial configuration.
+Once the Avi controller VM boots up and services are initialized, connect to the Avi controller GUI by typing https://<avi-controller-fqdn> to finish the initial configuration.

 Select No Orchestrator for orchestrator integration.